New COVID-19 cases in US soar to highest levels on record

 Several European countries, including France, Greece, Britain and Spain, also reported record case counts this week, prompting a ban on music at New Year's celebrations in Greece and a renewed push to encourage vaccination by French authorities.

 WHO reported that new COVID-19 cases worldwide increased 11 per cent last week from the week before, with nearly 4.99 million recorded December 20-26.
-But the United Nations health agency also noted a decline in cases in South Africa, where Omicron was first detected just over a month ago.
+But the UN health agency also noted a decline in cases in South Africa, where omicron was first detected just over a month ago.

 ADVERTISEMENT